softhub-software-development/gip/README.md

 See the supplied php scripts to tunnel through your firewall.
 TODO: refine this.

-Download the geo ip database "IP2Location LITE IP-COUNTRY-REGION-CITY-LATITUDE-LONGITUDE-ZIPCODE-TIMEZONE" from here: https://lite.ip2location.com/ip2location-lite see Free Databases, DB11-LITE.
+Download the geo ip dataset "IP2Location LITE IP-COUNTRY-REGION-CITY-LATITUDE-LONGITUDE-ZIPCODE-TIMEZONE" from here: https://lite.ip2location.com/ip2location-lite see "Free Databases", DB11-LITE.

 Here is a reference installation: https://softhub.com/gip/geo-ip.php?cmd=traffic